MicrosoftDocs/SupportArticles-docs/support/sql/admin/slow-query-performance-ssis-etl.md

 Following are some common troubleshooting tips:

-- Recreate the previous fast scenario so that PSSDIAG (or other similar) data can be collected to compare and identify slow queries.
-(If SSIS jobs are involved, you can also request SSISDB reports from a slow and fast scenario to compare package duration).
+- Try to recreate the previous fast scenario by providing same hardware and jobs' configuration, so that you can collect PSSDIAG (or other similar) data and compare with the slower ones, to find out the reasons that why current job is slow.
-- After identifying the slow query, use the steps mentioned earlier to troubleshoot query performance.
+- After identifying the slow query, see [Can't complete complex query](#cant-complete-complex-query), [Delete statement performance](#delete-statement-performance), and [Insert statement performance](#insert-statement-performance) to troubleshoot query performance.

 ### SSIS related settings